spotteron/cordova-plugin-spotteron/README.md

-# cordova-plugin-translate
+# cordova-plugin-spotteron
-Cordova translate plugin
+Cordova Plugin for Spotteron